-In the spirit of supporting empiricism and self-management, there should be no single template a Scrum Master should support.
-Daily Scrum meeting templates can turn into rigid processes which turn into a group of engineers reporting status like a bunch of robots.
+In the spirit of supporting empiricism and self-management, there should be no single Daily Scrum meeting template used by Developers.
+Such templates can turn into rigid processes which turn into a group of engineers reporting status like a bunch of robots.
 No one gets value in that.

-Since Scrum Masters do not even need to attend the Daily Scrum, you’re looking for things that you can teach developers.
+Perhaps you’re a Developer looking to improve your Daily Scrum, and you need some tips.
+Or maybe you’re a Scrum Master and you’ve heard that the Daily Scrum is lackluster.
+Since Scrum Masters do not even need to attend the Daily Scrum, you’re looking for things that you can teach Developers.
 What are those things?

 Tools in the Daily Scrum Toolbox